dahliamalkhi/dahliamalkhi.github.io/_posts/2022-07-11-fin-plus-bev.md

 To order transactions tx blindly in Fino, a user first chooses (as before) a transaction-specific symmetric key tx-key and encrypts tx with it.

-Users share with Consensus parties transaction-specific symmetric keys tx-key twice.
+Disperse(tx-key) is implemented in two parts.
-First, they use SS-share(tx-key) and send parties individual shares of tx-key.
+First, a users applies SS-share(tx-key) to send parties individual shares of tx-key.
-Second, as a fallback, they use E(tx-key) to encrypt tx-key with the global threshold public key.
+Second, as a fallback, it sends parties E(tx-key).

-Once a transaction tx's ordering is committed, every party that holds a share for tx-key reveals it piggybacked on the DAG broadcast that causally follows the decision.
+Once a transaction tx's ordering is committed, Reveal(tx-key) has a fast track and a slow track.
+In the fast track, every party that holds an SS-share for tx-key reveals it piggybacked on the DAG broadcast that causally follows the decision.
 A party that doesn't hold a share for tx-key reveals a threshold key decryption share, similarly piggybacked on a normal DAG broadcast that causally follows the commit.
+In the slow track, parties give up on waiting for SS-shares and reveal threshold key decryption shares even if they already revealed SS-shares.

 It is left to form agreement on a unique decryption.
 Luckily, we can embed deterministic agreement about how to decipher transactions into the DAG